Koops0/llama/README.md

 - Fayaz Rafin ([fayaz-rafin](https://github.com/fayaz-rafin))
 - Steve Veerman ([veerman](https://github.com/veerman))

-**BlueBrick!**
+**BlueBrick**
 (Think *Blueprint* + *LEGO Brick*)

 **Inspiration:**
 Inspired in part by the LEGO Brickit app ([brickit.app](https://brickit.app)), which identifies creative builds from your LEGO bricks, **BlueBrick!** brings the same idea to the world of electronics.

-**What does BlueBrick! do?**
+**What does BlueBrick do?**
-BlueBrick! breaks down electronic devices—like smartphones, laptops, and other gadgets—into their individual components, offering insights into what they are and how they can be used.
+BlueBrick breaks down electronic devices—like smartphones, laptops, and other gadgets—into their individual components, offering insights into what they are and how they can be used.

-**Why BlueBrick!?**
+**Why BlueBrick?**
 1. **Learn & Explore**
    - Make learning about electronics approachable, interactive, and fun.
    - See how everyday devices work, component by component.